mariamnaqvi/Hangman-Game/README.md

 ## Project Description

-Create a game of hangman that takes in a fixed dictionary of numbers, creates a random word from the dictionary and allows the player to guess all the letters in the word in 10 guesses.
+Create a game of hangman that takes in a fixed dictionary of words, creates a random word from the dictionary and allows the player to guess all the letters in the word in 10 guesses.

 The game will created in Python